Galloway Hoard Restoration Reveals More Surprising Secrets

-Researchers have just revealed that what is perhaps Europe’s most famous Viking Age hoard – the Galloway Hoard – was not a rapidly concealed family treasure being hidden from invaders.
+Researchers have revealed that what is perhaps Europe’s most famous Viking Age hoard – the Galloway Hoard – was not a rapidly concealed family treasure being hidden from invaders.
 Rather, it was a ritually assembled and buried treasure representing four men of different statuses in Viking Age Scotland.
+They’ve also found crucial evidence that some of the treasures may have come from a church in the Anglo-Saxon kingdom of Northumbria.

 - Viking Age Treasures Clean Up Nicely: Galloway Hoard Reveals New Secrets